 It’s up to each of us to decide what we want out of this life and start making choices that will lead us towards where we really want to be.
 Financial minimalism is only one path on the journey, but it’s an important one if you can learn how to embrace your free time instead of spending it trying desperately to make more money.

-If you are in debt, living paycheck to paycheck or just getting started with your minimalistic journey, it can be helpful to understand that everyone’s journey is different.
-It might seem like people have achieved financial success overnight after seeing all the paid ads online, but what they don’t show the true stories.
+If you’re in debt, living paycheck to paycheck or just getting started on your minimalistic journey, it can be helpful to understand that everyone’s journey is different.
+It might seem like people managed to get all their personal financial in order overnight when you see all the paid ads online, but what they don’t show the true stories.

 Conclusion